Math Resources and Ideas for Upper Elementary Teachers

 September 19, 2018 by Krejci Creations

-Years ago, I attended a conference that referred to this generation of students as the “Nintendo Generation.”
-I tend to think of myself as the “Nintendo Generation” having grown up in the 80s, but I understood their point.
-It’s true, our students have grown up with technology and can’t imagine life without it.
-Therefore, they love digital resources and are comfortable using them.
-So, right away, you have their buy-in.
+Years ago, I attended a conference where the speaker referred to today’s students as the “Nintendo Generation.”
+At first, I thought, Wait—that’s me!
+I grew up in the ’80s and definitely identify with that term.
+But I understood their point.
+Our students have grown up surrounded by technology and can’t imagine life without it.

 Have you ever checked off an entire to-do list?
 I know I haven’t.
 As a teacher, it’s nearly impossible.
 Once you get your head above water, you start thinking ahead and begin to feel like you’re drowning again.
 There is always something to do.